JeanRiverah/JeanRiverah/README.md

 Here are some ideas to get you started:
 -->
--It's Jean Pierre Rivera, I am a student of Economics at the Pontifica Universidad Católica del Perú.
+-It's Jean Pierre Rivera, I am a student of Economics at the Pontificia Universidad Católica del Perú.
 I am finishing my bachelor's degree and my professional interests are oriented to finance.

 - 🔭 I’m currently working on finishing university in the best way possible by taking courses in my areas of interest.